Krylov Complexity Meets Confinement

 \textbf{\emph{Quench Regimes and Complexity Growth.---}}We begin by studying the dynamics of Krylov complexity following a quantum quench within the ferromagnetic phase ($h_x < 1$), starting from a fully polarized initial state, and compare cases with and without the confinement field $h_z$.
 For $h_z = 0$, the model is integrable, and as shown in Fig.~\ref{f1}, the Krylov complexity exhibits oscillations whose amplitude increases with system size (see inset), consistent with the results of Kormos \textit{et al.}~\cite{Kormos2017}, where longitudinal spin–spin correlations display a clear light-cone spreading.
 Introducing a finite longitudinal field $h_z$ breaks integrability and leads to a pronounced suppression of the complexity, with the suppression becoming stronger as $h_z$ increases, revealing clear signatures of confinement.
 The oscillation frequency increases while its amplitude decreases, reflecting the arrested dynamics of mesonic excitations.
 Physically, this occurs because the mesons acquire large effective masses, and the quench energy is insufficient to set them in motion, allowing only their creation at rest.
 This picture is further supported by the system-size independence of the Krylov dynamics even at long times (see inset), consistent with the absence of correlation spreading.

 We now turn to quenches within the paramagnetic phase ($h_x > 1$) starting from a paramagnetic state at $h_x=2$, as shown in Fig.~\ref{f2}.
-In sharp contrast to the ferromagnetic regime, the dynamics without a longitudinal field $h_z$ displays a markedly suppressed Krylov complexity with only small-amplitude fluctuations, characteristic of free-fermion behavior.
-Increasing $h_z$ leads to a gradual growth in the overall amplitude of the complexity, reflecting enhanced quantum chaotic dynamics arising from interactions.
+In sharp contrast to the ferromagnetic regime, the dynamics without a longitudinal field $h_z$ displays a markedly suppressed Krylov complexity with only small-amplitude fluctuations, characteristic of free-fermion behavior and the regular oscillations observed at small $h_z$ arise from the relatively small quench applied.
+Increasing $h_z$ leads to a rapid growth in the overall amplitude of the complexity, reflecting enhanced quantum chaotic dynamics arising from interactions.
 The paramagnetic phase thus remains non-confining and does not host bound meson-like excitations, underscoring the qualitative difference in its dynamical behavior compared to the ferromagnetic case

-Lastly, we investigate the growth of complexity for large quenches across the quantum critical point at $h_x = 1$.
+Next, we investigate the growth of complexity for large quenches across the quantum critical point at $h_x = 1$.
 Starting from a paramagnetic initial state at $h_x=2$, we quench into the ferromagnetic phase to $h_x = 0.25$.
 As shown in Fig.~\ref{f3}, the resulting complexity grows to values orders of magnitude larger than those observed for quenches performed within either the paramagnetic or ferromagnetic phases.
 The large amplitude of the complexity in this case arises because the quench across the critical point excites a broad continuum of modes and generates strong delocalization of the state in Krylov space, reflecting highly non-perturbative dynamics.
 Unlike intra-phase quenches, the post-quench dynamics in this case exhibits random fluctuations superimposed on the overall growth once the longitudinal field is introduced.
 Similar to the behavior observed in paramagnetic quenches, the complexity initially increases with the strength of the longitudinal field but eventually shows a distinct turnover, beyond which it begins to decrease.
 This crossover may signal the emergence of weak confinement, although the signature remains subdued, likely due to the finite propagation velocities of the mesons induced by the large quench amplitude.